Road safety in Canterbury

 43% of us are above average drivers – in our own minds.
 New research into road safety and driver attitudes in Canterbury has shown many drivers overestimate their ability and feel that other road users are the problem.

-This is just one of the findings of a collaborative research project by Canterbury councils, Environment Canterbury and the NZ Transport Agency looking at region-specific attitudes and perceptions towards road safety.
+This is just one of the findings of a collaborative research project by Canterbury councils, Environment Canterbury and the Transport Agency looking at region-specific attitudes and perceptions towards road safety.

 The Canterbury Road Safety Report will inform educational and promotional activities across the region.